ridencww/goldengine/README.md

 ##### Using Maven
     mvn clean install

 The is a Maven multi-module project.
-The goldengine.jar can be found in the engine/target folder and simple2.jar and simple3.jar in their repective target folders.
+The goldengine.jar can be found in the engine/target folder and simple2.jar and simple3.jar in their respective target folders.

 ### Maven